FrankHB/pl-docs/en-US/calling-for-language-features.md

 See discussions in the subclause about necessity of deterministic deallocation above.
 This directly disallows relying on [tracing GC](https://en.wikipedia.org/wiki/Garbage_collection_%28computer_science%29#Tracing).

+GC also effectively encourages confusions on several important properties of objects.

+* It blurs the *ownership* and *access rights* of objects.
+* It makes the *lifetime* of objects overly implicit.
+	* The notion is important because it determines the identity of the live instance of the objects, which can make differences on program behavior.
+	* When the differences are sensible, the Lispy terminology *extent* should not be used instead.
+		* For example, a first-class continuation may have an minimal extent determined by the call graph before its capture, which is not necessarily same to its lifetime.
+It is the lifetime but not the extent to determine the necessary timing of the allocation of the deallocation for the object.
-GC also effectively encourages blur on object *ownership* and *access rights*, and further avoids using first-class objects as abstraction of resources whose relations of ownership can be naturally expressed as [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)s by succinct use of [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) idiom.
-Note in such cases, [cyclic references with equal ownership](https://en.wikipedia.org/wiki/Memory_leak#Reference_counting_and_cyclic_references) should be in general avoided by external owners or [weak references](https://en.wikipedia.org/wiki/Weak_reference).
-Someone may argue [this discipline harms idiomatic recursion use of closures](http://lambda-the-ultimate.org/node/5007#comment-81721), but the right of ignorance of ownership actually does not exist in nature: either it has to be managed by external owners implicitly (like a GC), or it has to be done explicitly.
-GC has indeed nothing to do with [closures](https://en.wikipedia.org/wiki/Closure_%28computer_programming%29) for historical reasons without the concrete background of some specific languages (which may sometimes imply the GC is always used).
-The so-called [funarg problem](https://en.wikipedia.org/wiki/Funarg_problem) can be resolved without aid of GC after the clarification of object ownership.
+* It further avoids using first-class objects as abstraction of resources whose relations of ownership can be naturally expressed as [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)s by succinct use of [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) idiom.
+	* In such cases, [cyclic references with equal ownership](https://en.wikipedia.org/wiki/Memory_leak#Reference_counting_and_cyclic_references) should be in general avoided by external owners or [weak references](https://en.wikipedia.org/wiki/Weak_reference).
+	* Someone may argue [this discipline harms idiomatic recursion use of closures](http://lambda-the-ultimate.org/node/5007#comment-81721), but the right of ignorance of ownership actually does not exist in nature: either it has to be managed by external owners implicitly (like a GC), or it has to be done explicitly.
+	* GC has indeed nothing to do with [closures](https://en.wikipedia.org/wiki/Closure_%28computer_programming%29) for historical reasons without the concrete background of some specific languages (which may sometimes imply the GC is always used).
+		* The so-called [funarg problem](https://en.wikipedia.org/wiki/Funarg_problem) can be resolved without aid of GC after the clarification of object ownership.
 (Actually, GC is the special case that uses the external owner.)

+Moreover, GC interferes the extensibility of the language rules.

+* Once the (global) GC implied by the language rules and it is in use, it is almost impossible to opt-out.
+	* Due to the nature of nondeterminism, it is generally impossible to prove that no resources is owned by the global instance in any non-trivial programs.
+* However, if the mandated GC is composed by multiple instances of collectors backed by separated stores, it is not *that* bad.
+	* This is essentially a set of *pools* of memory, which is not the typical case discussed here.
+	* Nevertheless, explicit pools exposed in the object language are preferred to these implicit instances.

 There are other implementation concerns to avoid general-purposed GC by default.